Opinion L.A.

 Houston Chronicle

-A gunman's slaying of 32 people before taking his own life is a crime of shocking proportions.
-Virginia Tech, once before the scene of a manhunt following two fatal shootings, joins the ranks of American campuses known more for a shooter's infamy than for education.
+Massacre: Another American figure combines easily attained weapons with a capacity for cruelty.
+A gunman’s slaying of 32 people before taking his own life is a crime of shocking proportions.
+Virginia Tech, once before the scene of a manhunt following two fatal shootings, joins the ranks of American campuses known more for a shooter’s infamy than for education.

 USA Today

-Just last October, Americans were stunned by the story of a father of three who invaded a tiny Amish school near his home in Pennsylvania and shot and killed five little girls.
+On a Virginia campus, another American tragedy Just last October, Americans were stunned by the story of a father of three who invaded a tiny Amish school near his home in Pennsylvania and shot and killed five little girls.
 Only something truly hideous could vie with that, and it came on Monday, when a gunman entered two buildings on the sprawling campus of Virginia Tech and began shooting.

 Washington Post

+A Killer in Blacksburg: Virginia Tech’s tragedy is America’s, too.
 EVEN IN a nation numb to violence and inured to recurrent school shootings, the scale of the human tragedy at Virginia Tech yesterday was heartbreaking.
 The nation watched, transfixed and horrified, as grainy cellphone images and video footage from Blacksburg conveyed a sense of the carnage and mayhem at a university seized in the blink of an eye by terror.
 And the nation grieved, once again, as young lives brimming with promise and possibility were cut short by that now familiar campus scourge: an aggrieved gunman, or gunmen, on a rampage.

 Los Angeles Times

+Too terrible for words: In the wake of such a horrific event as the Virginia Tech shootings, a respectful silence is best.
 IN THE BIBLICAL Book of Job, the anguished hero is visited by three friends who attempt to comfort him by drawing airy and sententious lessons from his agonies.
 Of course, they end up adding to his troubles; Job endures not only the real pains of grief and sickness but the indignity of having his suffering milked for rhetorical effect.

 Advertisement